StaticLLVM

 Returns

-if the block was modified,false
+trueif the block was modified,falseotherwise.

 Description

-This function searches for a specific pattern in the LLVM IR indicating the use of a hard-coded atomic load
+This function searches for a specific pattern in the LLVM IR indicating the use of a hard-coded atomic load from Core.GenericMemory#<id>.jit.
+If found, the instruction is replaced with a cast from a globally defined pointer @GenericMemoryInstance.
+The jump logic immediately following the load is also simplified to jump unconditionally to the "success" label.

 This is a low-level IR patching utility meant to canonicalize memory access logic.

-— Methodpyprint(args...; sep=" ", tail="
+StaticLLVM.pyprint — Methodpyprint(args...; sep=" ", tail="")

 Print multiple arguments joined by a separator and ending with a specified tail string.